AISG-Technology-Team/Trusted-Media-Challenge-Submission-Guide/README.md

 # AI Singapore Trusted Media Challenge Submission Guide

-Participants are to submit a **compressed Docker image in the tar.gz format** to the [challenge platform](https://trustedmedia.aisingapore.org/competition/aisg/make-submission/).
+Participants are to submit a **compressed Docker image in the tar.gz format** onto the [challenge platform](https://trustedmedia.aisingapore.org/competition/aisg/make-submission/).
 This repository serves as a step by step guide to help participants with creating a valid submission for the Trusted Media Challenge.

 ## Getting Started